COVID-19 Vaccine Manufacturing

 We particularly welcome suggestions on additional data sources

 To provide some insight into the information that is available, we have begun tracking arrangements between Covid-19 vaccine developers and manufacturers.
-Our dataset contains 117 arrangements between 16 vaccine developers and 99 manufacturers based in 36 countries.
+Our dataset contains 130 arrangements between 19 vaccine developers and 108 identified manufacturers based in 42 countries.

-The number of arrangements for each vaccine developer ranges from 1 (Center for Genetic Engineering, ImmunityBio and Vaxart) to 26 (Gamaleya), with only four developers having made 10 or more publicly-reported arrangements (AstraZeneca/Oxford, Johnson & Johnson, Novavax, and Gamaleya).
+The number of arrangements for each vaccine developer ranges from 1 (CIGB, Finlay Vaccine Institute, ImmunityBio, Providence Therapeutics, Vaxart, and ZFSW) to 30 (Gamaleya), with only four developers having made 10 or more publicly-reported arrangements (AstraZeneca/Oxford, Johnson & Johnson, Novavax, and Gamaleya).

 A selection of graphics representing the data are presented below; the full dataset is available for download here, along with its associated README file.